Staten Island Peace Conference: Prelude

-During the Battle of Long Island on August 27, 1776, British forces successfully occupied western Long Island (modern Brooklyn), which compelled Washington to withdraw his army to Manhattan.
-General Howe then paused to consolidate his gains, and the brothers decided to make a diplomatic overture.
+During the Battle of Long Island on August 27, 1776, British forces successfully occupied western Long Island, which compelled Washington to withdraw the Continental Army to Manhattan.
+William Howe then paused to consolidate his gains, and the brothers decided to make a diplomatic overture.
 During the battle, they had captured several high-ranking Continental Army officers, including Major General John Sullivan.
-The Howes managed to convince Sullivan that a conference with members of the Continental Congress might yield fruit and released him on parole to deliver a message to the Congress in Philadelphia that proposed an informal meeting to discuss ending the armed conflict between Britain and its rebellious colonies.
-After Sullivan's speech to Congress, John Adams cynically commented on this diplomatic attempt by calling Sullivan a "decoy-duck" and accusing the British of sending Sullivan "to seduce us into a renunciation of our independence."
+The Howes managed to convince Sullivan that a conference with members of the Continental Congress might yield fruit and released him on parole to deliver a message to Congress in Philadelphia that proposed an informal meeting to discuss ending the war.
+After Sullivan's speech to Congress, John Adams cynically commented on this diplomatic attempt by calling Sullivan a "decoy-duck" and accusing the Howes of sending Sullivan "to seduce us into a renunciation of our independence."
 Others noted that it appeared to be an attempt to blame Congress for prolonging the war.

-Congress, however, agreed to send three of its members (Adams, Benjamin Franklin, and Edward Rutledge) to a conference with Lord Howe.
+Congress, however, agreed to send three of its members (Adams, Franklin, and Edward Rutledge) to a conference with Lord Howe.
 They were instructed "to ask a few Questions and take [Howe's] Answers" but had no further authority.
 When Howe learned of the committee's limited authority, he briefly considered calling the meeting off but decided to proceed after he had discussed with his brother.
 None of the commissioners believed that the conference would amount to anything.

-Lord Howe initially sought to meet with the men as private citizens since British policy did not recognize the Congress as a legitimate authority.
-For the conference to take place, he agreed to the American demand to be recognized as official representatives of the Congress.
+Lord Howe initially sought to meet with the men as private citizens since British policy did not recognize Congress as a legitimate authority.
+For the conference to take place, he agreed to the American demand to be recognized as official representatives of Congress.